 Use Resource Leveling For Better Resource Management

 A sign of successful resource management is what you do with the available resources.
 Can you meet project resource demands with what is available?
 If there is a shortfall, what is the cause?
 Could it be that you over-allocated resources to a specific area?
-Do you know that for every $ 1 billion put towards projects, $122 million goes to waste?
+Do you know, according to a report from Teodesk, for every $ 1 billion put towards projects, $122 million goes to waste?

 The level resources feature in Microsoft Project will help avoid such scenarios.
 Its power lies in its ability to adjust the available resources’ allocation automatically.